pepkit/looper/docs/pipestat.md

 2. Pipestat configuration file
 3. Environment variables

-In looper only configuration sources 1. and 2. are available and can be specified via the project or sample attributes.

-Pipestat environment variables are *intentionally not supported*.
-This design decision was dictated by looper runs reproducibility -- jobs configured in one computing environment could lead to totally different configuration and errors in other environments.
+In looper, only 1 and 2 are available, and can be specified via the project or sample attributes.
+Pipestat environment variables are *intentionally not supported* to ensure looper runs are reproducible -- otherwise, jobs configured in one computing environment could lead to totally different configuration and errors in other environments.

 ## Usage

-The `PipestatManager` constructor attributes mentioned in the previous section are sourced from either sample or project attributes, depending on the looper command executed (`looper run`, `looper runp` etc.).
-One of the attributes can be used to specify the source of [pipestat configuration file](http://pipestat.databio.org/en/latest/config/), which is the other way of configuring pipestat.
+The `PipestatManager` constructor attributes mentioned in the previous section are sourced from either sample attributes (for `looper run`) or project attributes ( for`looper runp`).
+One of the attributes can be used to specify the [pipestat configuration file](http://pipestat.databio.org/en/latest/config/), which is the other way of configuring pipestat.

 The *names* of the attributes can be adjusted in the PEP configuration file.
 Let's take a pipestat namespace as an example: by default the value for the namespace is taken from `Sample.sample_name` but can be changed with `looper.pipestat.sample.namespace_attribute` in the PEP configuration file, like so: